olivDiogo/SmartHome/docs/userStories/US09GetAllDevicesGroupedbyFunctionality.md

 ### 2.3.
 Applied Patterns
 - Single Responsibility Principle: Each class has a single responsibility, which promotes a better code organization and maintainability.
-- Data Transfer Object: The DeviceTypeDTO and DeviceDTO are used to transfer the DeviceType and Device data, respectively, between the service layer and the controller, which guarantees protection for the domain.
+- Data Transfer Object: The DeviceDTO is used to transfer the Device data, respectively, between the service layer and the controller, which guarantees protection for the domain.
-- Repository: The RepositoryDeviceType and RepositoryDevice are used to store and retrieve DeviceType and Device data.
+- Repository: The DeviceRepository is used to store and retrieve the Device data.

 ## 3. Tests
 _The team will design the best way to test the requirements._